leapfrogtechnology/sync-db/README.md

 ```

-**Note: When procedures and functions aren't placed inside a schema folder, they are associated with default schema.**
+**Note: When procedures and functions aren't placed inside a schema folder, they are associated with the default schema.**

-2. Create `sync-db.yml` file.
+2. Create `sync-db.yml` file in your project folder.

-3. Specify the base path of the folder for sql files through `basePath` key.

-4. List database objects in the order they need to be synced through `sql` parent.

-Here is a what your `sync-db.yml` should look like

 ```yml
 basePath: /path/to/sql